Treatment of Heart Failure Part 1

 The thyroid gland is situated in the neck.
 It is regulated by a feedback mechanism between the hypothalamus, pituitary and thyroid glands.
 Thyroid hormone is excreted into the blood.
 This increases metabolism and is necessary for growth and development in children.
 It is responsible for how fast your body burns glucose, fat, and protein.
 It also mobilizes fats from tissue and breaks down cholesterol by the liver.
 When there is too much thyroid hormone released it can cause a rise in need for oxygen and the blood vessels dilate.
 Blood volume, EF/cardiac output and breathing all increase.
 The heart beats faster and harder.
 When there is not enough thyroid released the heart rate slows and the EF drops, fatigue occurs, wt gain despite a loss of appetite occurs and there is cold intolerance.
 There are blood tests to test the thyroid hormones and treatment is directed to the PCP (regular family doctor) or Endocrinologist.

 UP NEXT – Treatment of Heart Failure Part 2: In the next blog, we will explore more treatment options for heart failure.
 SDCA has a bimonthly heart failure class open to the public.
 It is free!
-Please see the South Denver Cardiology Associates website calendar to sign up.
+Please see the SDCA on the website calendar on the website to sign up.
 Hope to see you there!

 Learn more about the SDCA Heart Failure Clinic

 Our Vision is to improve the quality of care and the quality of life for our patients across the spectrum of heart failure.
 We strive toward helping our patients to experience progressive healing through the best therapies available.
 We focus on success without failure.
 Failure is not an option!Learn More